-CRC has submitted 91% of the 60 percent design submittals, 68% of the 90 percent submittals and 46% of the 100 percent submittals.
-The 60% utility, civil, wayside facilities, and trackwork design submittals are complete.
-MWAA has accepted 60% design submittals for the structures, systems and station facilities.
-All 60% design submittal packages are scheduled to be submitted by February 2015.
+CRC has submitted 89% of the 60 percent design submittals, 81% of the 90 percent design submittals and 51% of the 100 percent design submittals.
+The 60% utility, civil, structures, wayside facilities, and trackwork design submittals are complete.
+MWAA has accepted 60% design submittals for the systems and station facilities.
+All 60% design submittal packages are scheduled to be submitted by January 2015.
 The 90% utility and trackwork design submittals are complete.
 MWAA has accepted 90% design submittals for the civil, systems, station facilities, wayside facilities, and structures.
-All
+All 90% design submittals are scheduled to be submitted by January 2015.